harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 ---
 layout: post
-title: Building a technical content recommender, part 1
+title: Building a Technical Content Recommender, Part 1
 ---

 I really enjoy reading well-written, interesting technical content; in order to keep up-to-date with the breakneck speed at which AI has been moving for the past couple of years, it's an essential task.
 However, distinguishing signal from noise can be difficult when you're deciding to spend your most valuable resource (time) consuming a piece of content, and occasionally wasting it.